kensanata/oddmu/README.md

 The `Makefile` in the `man` directory has targets to create Markdown and HTML files.

+The HEIC library uses C code and prevents cross-compilation.

+As the repository changed URLs a few times (from GitHub, to self-hosted using `cgit` to self-hosted using `legit`), there is no way to install it using `go install`.
+You need to `git clone` the repository and build it locally.

 ## Running

 The working directory is where pages are saved and where templates are